-The Big Post-Covid Interview Question You're Not Expecting—Plus, the Right Answer
+The Big Post-Covid Interview Question and How to Answer It

 For many people, the past year has been among the most difficult of their lives.
 But for others, including branding and marketing expert Vince Thompson, it’s been the exact opposite.

 How to Answer the “What Are Your Future Career Goals?”
 Interview Question

 There is one question you can basically guarantee will wrap up any job interview: What are your future career goals?
 Stumbling over this question can make you appear ill-prepared and immature; you should know what your own goals are.